lifei96/Medium-crawler-with-data-analyzer/README.md

 The crawled data includes users' profiles, following/followers lists, users' posts and their Twitter/Facebook profiles(based on cross-site linking function).

 In addition, different data analyzers are developed to do research on social networks.

+A research paper based on this project is submitted to PerCom Workshops 2018.
+GL && HF!